 This article was revised on August 20, 2020, to update the effective timeline for Medicare Advantage, Medicare Supplement, and CHIP members.
 To learn about billing and coding for COVID-19 testing, please read this

 Independence is committed to providing our members with access to the care they need during the COVID-19 pandemic.
 We encourage all Independence members and providers to visit our dedicated

 COVID-19 webpage regularly for the latest news and updates.
 We will continue to evaluate member needs as the situation changes.

 Member coverage for COVID-19 testing and treatment

 Independence will cover and waive member cost-sharing (i.e., copayment, deductible, and coinsurance) for COVID-19 tests performed at physician offices, urgent care centers, emergency rooms, drive-through testing sites, pharmacies, and by home health agencies when ordered or authorized by a health care professional licensed and/or qualified to do so under state law as outlined below.
 Testing coverage for Commercial members is effective March 6, 2020, through December 31, 2020.
-Testing coverage for Medicare Advantage is
+Testing coverage for Medicare Advantage, Medicare Supplement, and CHIP members is

 effective March 6, 2020, and for the duration of the public health emergency.

 As a reminder, a Home Health provider can collect a specimen during an in-person visit and send the specimen to an approved lab for processing.
 To learn more about COVID-19 specimen collection in the home setting, please read this